enricoros/big-AGI/docs/help-feature-livefile.md

 - **Permission Issues:**
   - Confirm that you granted big-AGI permission to access your files.
   - Check your browser's settings to ensure file access is allowed.

-- **Files Not Updating:**
-  - Use the **"Replace with File"** option to manually load changes from your local files.
-  - Verify that the file hasn't been moved or renamed.

 ---